lexik/LexikTranslationBundle/Resources/doc/index.md

     ./bin/console lexik:translations:import [bundleName] [--cache-clear] [--force] [--globals]

-This command will import all application and bundles translations files according to the `managed_locales` defined in configuration (it will also load tanslations from SF conponents).
+This command will import all application and bundles translations files according to the `managed_locales` defined in configuration (it will also load tanslations from SF components).

 Command arguments:
 * `bundle`: Import translations for this specific bundle.